section-engineering-education/engineering-education/articles/creating-a-virtual-assistant-using-python/index.md

 status: publish
 published: true
 url: /engineering-education/creating-a-virtual-assistant-using-python/
-title: Creating a Virtual Assistant Using Python
+title: Creating a Virtual Assistant using Python
-description: This article takes the reader through creating a virtual assistant using python.
+description: This article will take the reader through creating a virtual assistant using Python.
 A virtual assistant, also called an AI assistant or digital assistant, is an application program that understands natural language voice commands and completes tasks for the user.
 author: aransiola-ayodele
-date: 2021-04-12T00:00:00-01:00
+date: 2021-05-04T00:00:00-16:00
-topics: []
+topics: [Languages]
 excerpt_separator: <!--more-->
 images:
   - url: /engineering-education/creating-a-virtual-assistant-using-python/hero.jpg
     alt: Virtual Assistant Image Example
 ---
 Virtual assistants are Artificial Intelligent based programs.
 They are a smart computer program that understands human natural languages through voice commands or text and performs tasks for the user.
-This article guides you through the process of creating your own voice assistant through the use of a python library.
+This article will guide you through the process of creating your own voice assistant through the use of a Python library.
 <!--more-->
 For this tutorial, I will be writing the code on Pycharm IDE by Jetbrains.